metabase/metabase/docs/administration-guide/10-single-sign-on.md

 Once you have your `client_id` (ending in `.apps.googleusercontent.com`), click `Configure` on the "Sign in with Google" section of the Authentication page in the Metabase Admin Panel.
 Paste your `client_id` into the first box.

+[Check if your SSO setup is working correctly](#checking-if-sso-is-working-correctly).
 Now existing Metabase users signed into a Google account that matches their Metabase account email can sign in with just a click.

 ### Creating Metabase accounts with Google Sign-in